-Click the heading to view the specified content.
+Click the heading to view the specified content of the guidelines.

 The Ladies’ Library Association (LLA) is housed in a building constructed in 1879.
 LLA Members are dedicated to its preservation.
 It is the first structure in Kalamazoo to be placed on the National Register of Historic Places and continues to be used for educational, cultural and entertainment purposes.
 Groups, organizations and private individuals may rent the building for meetings and social events.

 The LLA is dedicated to ensuring the success of each contracted event in the facility.
 The following information will help with orientation to the building and be helpful when planning an event.
 To print these Event Guidelines, click HERE.
 To print a Rental Agreement, click HERE.

 At least one member of the LLA will be present throughout each event to welcome guests and monitor the use of the historic building.

 First Floor – The LLA’s main room is a carpeted space graced with period furnishings and lined with shelves housing a large collection of vintage books.
 This room’s seated capacity is 75.

 Second Floor – The Richmond Auditorium features original Michigan white pine flooring, chandeliers and a small stage with curtains and proscenium arch.
 The auditorium was built to the highest acoustical standards.
 The auditorium’s seated capacity is 79.
 Two dressing rooms are available on the second floor.